seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 * Hecke case, $G = \mathrm{GL}\_{2} \curvearrowright X = \mathrm{GL}\_{2} / \mathrm{GL}\_{1} \leftrightarrow \check{G} = \mathrm{GL}\_{2} \curvearrowright \mathbb{A}^{2}$,
 * Rankin-Selberg case, $G = \mathrm{GL}\_{2} \times \mathrm{GL}\_{2} \curvearrowright X = \mathrm{Ind}_{\mathrm{GL}\_{2}}^{\mathrm{GL}\_{2} \times \mathrm{GL}\_{2}} (\mathbb{A}^{2} \backslash \{0\})$ $\leftrightarrow$ $\check{G} = \mathrm{GL}\_{2} \times \mathrm{GL}\_{2} \curvearrowright \check{X} = (\mathbb{A}^{2} \otimes \mathbb{A}^{2})^{\mathrm{rk} \leq 1}$.

-Note that $\check{X}$in the Rankin-Selberg case is singular and non-affine, so it is not covered in the original BZSV conjecture.
+Note that $\check{X}$ in the Rankin-Selberg case is singular and non-affine, so it is not covered in the original BZSV conjecture.
 The main idea is to use Eisenstein case

 $$